lucasdecstro/posh/README.md

 # Posh

-A blend of [Vesper++](https://marketplace.visualstudio.com/items?itemName=Obstinate.vesper-pp) and [Min Theme](https://marketplace.visualstudio.com/items?itemName=miguelsolorio.min-theme) designed to create a calm and focused coding environment, featuring soothing color schemes and optimized contrast to reduce eye strain and enhance readability.
-Ideal for long coding sessions and improving overall productivity.
+A theme designed to create a calm and focused coding environment, blending soothing pastel tones with optimized contrast to reduce eye strain and enhance readability.
+Ideal for long coding sessions and boosting overall productivity.

 <img src="screenshot.png" alt="Posh Theme" />